12 Best Florida Beaches for Families

 11. Siesta Key

-The beaches of Siesta Key have much to brag about.
+The beaches of Siesta Key have much to brag about and are some of the best beaches on the East Coast of USA.
 Located an easy drive from downtown Sarasota on the Gulf side of Florida, this barrier island offers endless stretches of soft white sand to explore, lovely warm shallow water, and no end of fun things to see and do.
 The sand itself is quite unique, popular for its cooler-than-average feel when walking barefoot (great for toddlers), thanks to its composition of granulated quartz.